truongdo/truongdo.github.io/softwares_tools.md

 This is a library for Python that support for IO operation in a smart and easy ways.
 Checkout the [homepage](https://github.com/truongdq/py_io) for more detail.

 ## [HTS Training Parallelization]({% post_url 2015-08-17-hts-parallel %}) ##
 This is some small modifications of HTS training process that allows it to run HERest in parallel.
-Checkout the [homepage]({% post_url 2015-08-17-hts-parallel %}) for more detail.
+Checkout this [tutorial]({% post_url 2015-08-17-hts-parallel %}) for more detail.